junxit/us-congress-bills-115/metadata.md

 - 2017-10-02 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 401 - 0 (Roll no. 545). (text: CR H7642)
 - 2017-10-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 401 - 0 (Roll no. 545).(text: CR H7642)
 - 2017-10-03 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2018-05-17 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2018-07-12 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 115-299.
+- 2018-07-12 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 115-299.
+- 2018-07-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 512.